Zombie Invasion Calculator

 human defense stancedetermines how many people try to escape when meeting a zombie (in %).
 The rest of the people fight with zombies:

-if the number of humans deaths exceeds humans' current number, we naturally set the number of humans to zero.
+If the number of human deaths exceeds humans' current number, we naturally set the number of humans to zero.
 The two values on the right-hand side of the equation are:

 zombie speedexpressed in percentages (if zombie speed is 100%, then no human can escape a zombie), and:

 fights won by zombies = number of fights × (1 − human fighting skills)